 Since 2015 the number of items prescribed for sertraline doubled, showing the biggest growth out of all antidepressants in the UK.
 Sertraline is recommended for the management of generalised anxiety disorder (unlicensed use) and panic disorder (NICE, 2015) in addition to the management of depression, post-traumatic stress disorder, and social anxiety disorder, making it more popular than second most popular SSRI on the list, citalopram.
 Sertraline made it to the top 15 most popular drugs in the UK.

 Items prescribed: 14.0 mln

 Citalopram is the second most common antidepressant, which also belongs to the SSRIs class of antidepressants.
 Since 2015 no significant changes in prescribing are seen for citalopram.
 As explained in the above paragraph, citalopram is recommended only in the management of depression and panic disorders.
 Citalopram is 15th most popular drug in the UK.
-Read more about the most popular drugs in the UK.

 Items prescribed: 13.9 mln